kliliom/RelationalSwift/README.md

 It uses modern Swift features (async/await, parameter packs, etc) and only compiles with Swift 6.

+> [!WARNING]
+> This library is under active development, until 1.0 release breaking changes might be made.

 ## Requirements

 - Swift 6.0 or later